HOW TO GET RID OF ANTS IN YOUR HOUSE

-Learning how to identify ants and understanding their habits is important, but the key to controlling an ant problem is to follow tried-and-true steps to kill them in your home and prevent them from coming back.
+Learning how to identify ants and understanding their habits are important, but the key to getting rid of ants is to follow tried-and-true steps to kill them in your home and prevent them from coming back.

 How to Identify Ants

 In the United States, there are more than 7,000 types of ants.
 Some of the more common ants found in the United States are carpenter ants, odorous house ants, pavement ants, fire ants, and pharaoh ants.

 - Ants can be easily identified by their three-part bodies, which include a head, thorax, and abdomen.

 - Ants have notably thin waists and elbowed antennae.

 - Some ants even have wings, but it's important to distinguish these flyers from termites.

 It’s worth noting that when flying ants appear to be swarming the exterior of your house, they’re interested in mating, not getting inside.
 This happens during certain times of the year when the queen releases them.

 Where Do Ants Live?